mstrens/oXs_on_RP2040/README.md

 Note: you can use the FV command to know the current coefficient.
 This allow you to check that your Tx sent a Rc channel value that match the expected goal and indeed required, adjust your Tx settings.
 ## ------------------ Led -------------------
 When a RP2040-Zero is used, the firmware will handle a RGB led (internally connected to gpio16).
-* when config is wrong, led is red and ON.
+* when config is wrong, led is red and always ON.
 * when config is valid, led is blinking and the color depends on RC channels being received ot not
     * Red = Rc frames have nerver been received, Sbus and/or PWM signals are not generated.
     * Blue = Sbus and/or PWM signals are based on failsafe values.
 Failsafe values are given by the receiver for Sbus or are configured in oXs for CRSF protocol)